Edge-to-edge Tilings of the Sphere by Angle Congruent Pentagons: Some Complicated Examples

 \section{Some Complicated Examples}

-The routine processes in Sections \ref{routine1} and \ref{routine2} cover all except two of the AVCs in Proposition \ref{3complete}.
+The routine processes in Sections \ref{routine1} and \ref{routine2} cover all except two AVCs in Proposition \ref{3complete}.
 In this section, we first compute these two AVCs.
 Then we compute two more examples not covered by Proposition \ref{3complete}.